• Skip to main content

 Whether we actually took the hint and changed the game, is a totally different debate.

-Since 2009, Malta’s theatre history has pretty much undergone a revolution.
+Since 2009, Malta’s culture theatre history has pretty much undergone a revolution.
 We get to enjoy a locally-produced (albeit not necessarily locally-scripted) theatre piece almost every week.
 During high season, we have more than one theatre event per week to choose from, which does not make theatre companies happy – understandably – but which can be seen as a positive sign of a busy theatre scene.

 We have the, let’s call them edgy, foreign productions, originally introduced by the likes of Unifaun Theatre and Actinghouse Productions, both sadly defunct.
 We have beaten censorship.
 We have productions in Maltese, English and – to a certain extent – even other languages.
 Malta’s theatre history appears to be doing well.